sotblad/electrum-dash-server/HOWTO.md

 The "configure" script above will offer you to download a database with pruning limit 100.

-You can fetch recent copies of electrum leveldb databases with different pruning limits and further instructions from the Electrum Dash full archival server foundry at a later time.
+You can fetch recent copies of electrum leveldb databases with different pruning limits and further instructions from the Electrum MonetaryUnit full archival server foundry at a later time.
 Sadly there is no host server for these files as of yet.: